cosmicjs/blocks/README.md

 # Blocks

 Blocks are data infused components for building Cosmic-powered websites and apps.
-Save development time and learn content modeling best practices.
+With Blocks, you can build data-powered, optimized, and performant Cosmic websites and apps faster.

 ## Get started